shortcutBoy/cra-template-shortcutboy/README.md

 # cra-template-shortcutboy

-An progressive web app template for [Create React App](https://github.com/facebook/create-react-app), using TypeScript.
+An web app template for [Create React App](https://github.com/facebook/create-react-app), using TypeScript.

 ### How to use: